xyeres/xyeres/README.md

-## Hi👋, I'm michael.
-Currently developing a SaaS app for the music industry.
+## Hi👋 I'm michael and I'm currently developing a SaaS app for the music industry.
-Thanks for stopping by.
-Feel free to take a look at what I've been working on, if you'd like to stay in touch, follow me here on github or on [twitter](https://twitter.come/xyeres)
+Thanks for stopping by, if you'd like to stay in touch, follow me here on github or on [twitter](https://twitter.come/xyeres)

-I tend to write little things here and there on my blog at [xyeres.com](http://xyeres.com)
+I tend to write things here and there on my blog at [xyeres.com](http://xyeres.com)

 Stay curious ✨